“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 “Still?
 I’ve barely seen him.
 What’s he been doing down there the past two weeks?”
 My‑re asked.

-“What in the nine hells Havelock!
-What are you carving!?”
-My-re exclaimed in horror and gestured to the statue.
+“In the nine hells Havelock.
+What are you carving?”
+My‑re exclaimed in horror and gestured to the statue.

-Havelock sighted, “Alright.”
+Havelock sighed, “Alright.”

 “Really?
 Whew,” My‑re breathed out in relief.

 “I agree, it’s finished.
-Perfect timing,” Havelock said clapping his hands together.
+Perfect timing,” Havelock said, clapping his hands together.

 “Wait, what?”

 “Rock, Chip!”
 Come in and bring the mermaid up top,” Havelock called out.
-He blew and began brushing some wood shavings from and between the sculpture’s cleavage for longer than she felt was necessary.
+He blew and began brushing some wood shavings from and between the sculpture’s cleavage for longer than she felt necessary.

 “You could have told me.”